heyshadowsmith/nap-stack-boilerplate/README.md

 The PRISMA_SECRET is yours to create; the stronger the better.

-Now, run `npm run prisma:deploy` from the root, and Prisma will update your database and generate Prisma Client based on your `datamodel.graphql` file.
+Now, install the Prisma CLI `npm i -g prisma` and run `npm run prisma:deploy` from the Root.

+This will cause Prisma to update your database and generate Prisma Client based on your `datamodel.graphql` file.

 ## Start the NAP Stack
 In your terminal, run `npm run apollo` from your Root to start Apollo.